 The schema upgrade (which converts the repmgr metadata into a packaged PostgreSQL extension) is normally carried out automatically when the repmgr extension is created.

-With a completely new repmgr version, we've taken the opportunity to rename some configuration items have had their names changed for clarity and consistency, both between the configuration file and the column names in repmgr.nodes (e.g. node to node_id), and also for consistency with PostgreSQL naming conventions (e.g. loglevel to log_level).
+With a completely new repmgr version, we've taken the opportunity to rename some configuration items for clarity and consistency, both between the configuration file and the column names in repmgr.nodes (e.g. node to node_id), and also for consistency with PostgreSQL naming conventions (e.g. loglevel to log_level).

 Other configuration items have been changed to command line options, and vice-versa, e.g. to avoid hard-coding items such as a a node's upstream ID, which might change over time.

 repmgr will issue a warning about deprecated/altered options.

 Following parameters have been added:

 Note: From repmgr 4, barman_server refers to the server configured in Barman (in repmgr 3, the deprecated cluster parameter was used for this); the physical Barman hostname is configured with barman_host (see Prerequisites for cloning from Barman for details).